harshdmdm/knowledgebase/docs/source/pm/p4-galaxy-cluster-mosaic.rst

 Can you answer these questions with your work?

     * Q1 Can you identify and quantify the stars and galaxies in your Mosaic?
-    * Q2
-    * Q3 What is the ratio of spirals to elipticals as a function of the number density of galaxies.
+    * Q2 What is the ratio of spirals to elipticals as a function of the number density of galaxies?

 Presenting your results:
 ^^^^^^^^^^^^^^^^^^^^^^^^